AbhiXverse/Solidity-journey/Day 03/Solidity Notes - Day 02.md

         - auto-reverts if the transaction fails
     - send:
         - also has gas limit 2300
-        - returns false instead of reverting, so you must manually check
+        - returns false instead of reverting, so you must manually check if it worked
+    - call:
+        - more flexible, can send Eth and even call any function without neding the contract's ABI